Direct reduced iron: Chemistry

-Economy
+Production

 India is the world’s largest producer of direct-reduced iron.

 Uses

-Sponge iron is not useful by itself, but can be processed to create wrought iron or steel.
+Sponge iron is not useful as-is and is typically processed to create wrought iron or steel.
 The sponge is removed from the furnace, called a bloomery, and repeatedly beaten with heavy hammers and folded over to remove the slag, oxidize any carbon or carbide, and weld the iron together.
 This treatment usually creates wrought iron with about three percent slag and a fraction of a percent of other impurities.
 Further treatment may add controlled amounts of carbon, allowing various kinds of heat treatment (e.g. "steeling").

 Today, sponge iron is created by reducing iron ore without melting it.
 This makes for an energy-efficient feedstock for specialty steel manufacturers which used to rely upon scrap metal.

 Food

 Hydrogen-reduced iron is used as a source of food-grade iron powder, for food fortification and for oxygen scavenging.
 This elemental form is not absorbed as well as ferrous forms, but the oxygen-scavenging function keeps it attractive.
-Purity standards for this use are established in 1977.
+Purity standards for this use were established in 1977.